ben-maclaurin/benmaclaurin.com/content/post/improving-vim-form.md

 }
 ```

 A few weeks ago I would approach this by hitting `<C-v>` to enter visual mode, then `jjjj` (one `j` per line which is equivalent to pressing `↓` four times), followed by `y` to "yank" the selection.
 This _works_, but you could see how the same operation would quickly become arduous for longer blocks.
-There is, of course, a way to do this in and in half the number of keystrokes.
+There is, of course, a better way to do this and in half the number of keystrokes.
 Provided you start at the top of the code block, `y4j` will yield the same result.
 It is essentially verbatim for:

 > repeat the _yank_ operation (`y`), `4x` or `4` lines downwards (`j`).